 The opening to the vagina is called the introitus.
 The vaginal opening is the entryway for the penis during sexual intercourse and the exit for blood during menstruation and for the baby during birth.

-When stimulated, Bartholin glands (located beside the vaginal opening) secrete a thick fluid that supplies lubrication for intercourse.
+When stimulated, Bartholin glands (located inside tissue beside the vaginal opening) secrete a thick fluid that supplies lubrication for intercourse.